IBM/hdp-search-spark-recommender/README.md

   If you see this error in your notebook while testing your TMDb API access, or generating recommendations, it means you have installed `tmdbsimple` Python package, but have not set up your API key.

   > Solution: You will need to access [The Movie Database API](https://www.themoviedb.org/documentation/api) and follow theses [instructions](https://developers.themoviedb.org/3/getting-started) to get an API key.
 Then copy the key into the `tmdb.API_KEY = 'YOUR_API_KEY'` line in the notebook.
 Once you have done that, execute that cell to test your access to TMDb API.

+* Error: `Notebook running in DSX Desktop is unable to install python packages or plugins`

+  Occasionally, this can happen due to the presence of multiple python environments in the docker container that runs the notebook.
+If this occurs, we can install the plugins manually by performing the following steps:

+  1. Find out the python environment that is used by the notebook by inserting a cell at the top of the notebook.
+Enter and run the following commands:
+    ```
+    !!which python
+    !!which pip
+    ```
+  2. In a terminal, type `docker ps` to list all the docker containers.
+  3. Find out the container id of your notebook by looking for the image name `dsx-desktop:ana27`.
+  4. Start a interactive bash shell on the container by running the following command:
+      ```
+      docker exec -it <container_id>
+      ```
+  5. At the prompt, enter the following command to install the plugin, for example `solrcloudpy` (this example assumes that the `pip` command location determined by Step 1 is `/opt/conda/bin/pip`):
+    ```
+    /opt/conda/bin/pip install --ignore-installed -U solrcloudpy
+    ```

 # Links

 * [Teaming on Data: IBM and Hortonworks Broaden Relationship](https://hortonworks.com/blog/teaming-data-ibm-hortonworks-broaden-relationship/)